denten-books/plain-text/main.md

 Trans-mediation, on the other hand, may or may not involve change in encoding formats, although it frequently does, as when language on paper is transformed into the pulsations of the electrical signal in Morse code.
-In reading and playing music, a musician furthermore transforms musical notation--a controlled, paper-bound vocabulary--into sound representation, the movement of molecules unlimited in its expressive potential.
+In reading and playing music, a musician furthermore transforms musical notation---a controlled, paper-bound vocabulary---into sound representation, the movement of molecules unlimited in its expressive potential.

 The blueprints for the writing telegraph reveal a device that mixes discrete